-See the table on page 8 for a partial list of permit fees or visit wildlife.utah.gov/licenses/fees.html for a complete list.
+See the table on page 9 for a partial list of permit fees or visit wildlife.utah.gov/licenses/fees for a complete list.

-A list of remaining big game permits will be posted at wildlife.utah.gov/remaining-permits.html by May 31 at the latest.
+A list of remaining big game permits will be posted at wildlife.utah.gov/remaining-permits on May 31.